exegesis-js/exegesis/docs/OAS3 Security.md

         security:
             - basicAuth: []
             - oauth: ['readOnly']
-    post:
-        description: Add a new kitten
-        security:
-            - basicAuth: []
-            - oauth: ['readWrite']
-        x-exegesis-roles: ['admin'] # Only users with the "admin" role may call this.
 ```

 The "get" operation can only be executed if the request matches one of the two
 listed security requirements.
-The "post" operation can only be executed if
-the security requirements are matched, and the current "user" has the "admin"
-role.

 If a user authenticated using `basicAuth`, then the controller would have
 access to the object returned by the authenticator via `context.security.basicAuth`.
+Simliarly, if the request used oauth, then `context.security.oauth` would be
+populated with the result of the oauth authenticator.

 ## Authenticators